abir045/task-manager-client/README.md

 # Welcome the repo for Task Manager Client

-## This is a task manager app , where users can add,edit,delte and reorder their tasks
+## This is a task manager app where authenticated users can add, edit, delete and reorder their tasks

 ## Live Link: